kenryu621/worddangler-backend/README.md

 # Setting up your development environment
 - You can use any editor / ide.
 - Install the prettier plugin for your editor and set it up to auto-fix your code on save.
-Note that prettier formatting is enforced, so if your code is not formatted to follow prettier rules, you will get linting errors when you make a pr.
+Note that prettier formatting is enforced, so if your code is not formatted to follow prettier rules, you will get linting errors when you make a Pull Request.
+- Download and install insomnia for API testing: https://insomnia.rest/